campa-consortium/lattice-standard/source/introduction.md

 (s:expansion)=
 ## Lattice Expansion

-An important concept is `lattice expansion` which can also be called `branch expansion` or `beamline expansion`.
+An important concept is `lattice expansion`, which can also be called `branch expansion` or `beamline expansion`.
 Lattice expansion is the process, starting from the `root` `BeamLine` of a branch, of constructing the ordered list of lattice elements contained in that branch.